Ritual: Religious perspectives

+Ancient Mesopotamia

+The Sumerians used the term Me (mythology) to refer to rituals, a word that was later equated with parṣu in the Akkadian language by the Babylonians and Assyrians.
+In Mesopotamia, these rituals were considered to be the property of the gods, and only certain individuals, such as kings and religious experts, had knowledge of them.
+From an ancient perspective, the gods themselves could also perform rituals, or acquire them from other gods to increase their power.
+This is a reflection of historical power struggles on a theological and political level.

 Christianity

 In Christianity, a rite is used to refer to a sacred ceremony (such as anointing of the sick), which may or may not carry the status of a sacrament depending on the Christian denomination (in Roman Catholicism, anointing of the sick is a sacrament while in Lutheranism it is not).
 The word "rite" is also used to denote a liturgical tradition usually emanating from a specific center; examples include the Roman Rite, the Byzantine Rite, and the Sarum Rite.
 Such rites may include various sub-rites.
-For example, the Byzantine Rite (which is used by the Eastern Orthodox, Eastern Lutheran, and Eastern Catholic churches) has Greek, Russian, and other ethnically-based variants.
+For example, the Byzantine Rite (which is used by the Eastern Orthodox, Eastern Lutheran, and Eastern Catholic churches) has Greek, Russian, and other ethnically based variants.

 Islam

 For daily prayers, practicing Muslims must perform a ritual recitation from the Quran in Arabic while bowing and prostrating.
 Quranic chapter 2 prescribes rituals such as the direction to face for prayers (qiblah); pilgrimage (Hajj), and fasting in Ramadan.
 Iḥrām is a state of ritual purity in preparation for pilgrimage in Islam.

-Hajj rituals include circumambulation around the Kaʿbah.... and show us our rites - these rites (manāsik) are presumed the rituals of ḥajj.
+Hajj rituals include circumambulation around the Kaʿbah.... and show us our rites – these rites (manāsik) are presumed the rituals of ḥajj.
 Truly Ṣafā and Marwah are among the rituals of God Saʿy is the ritual travel, partway between walking and running, seven times between the two hills.

 Freemasonry

 In Freemasonry, rituals are scripted words and actions which employ Masonic symbolism to illustrate the principles espoused by Freemasons.
-These rituals are progressively taught to entrusted members during initiation into a particular Masonic rite composed of a series of degrees conferred by a Masonic body.
+These rituals are progressively taught to entrusted members during initiation into a particular Masonic rite comprising a series of degrees conferred by a Masonic body.
 The degrees of Freemasonry derive from the three grades of medieval craft guilds; those of "Entered Apprentice", "Journeyman" (or "Fellowcraft"), and "Master Mason".
-In North America, Freemasons who have been raised to the degree of "Master Mason” have the option of joining appendant bodies that offer additional degrees to those, such as those of the Scottish Rite or the York Rite.
+In North America, Freemasons who have been raised to the degree of "Master Mason" have the option of joining appendant bodies that offer additional degrees to those, such as those of the Scottish Rite or the York Rite.